acidus99/OrbitalRelay/README.md

 # OrbitalRelay
-Detects and broadcasts new gemlogs across. all of Gemini space
+Detects and broadcasts new gemlogs across all of Gemini space